 File SEL101: Candidate Filing form with the City Elections Officer/City Recorder.
-This form available at City Hall from the City’s Elections Officer/City Recorder and HERE.
+This form available at City Hall from the City’s Elections Officer/City Recorder or download the form.

 The City’s Elections Officer reviews the prospective petition and verifies information on the SEL101 Candidate Filing with Umatilla County Elections Division.

 Once information has been verified, the Elections Officer/City Recorder will notify the candidate, in writing, confirming their candidacy and the candidate may begin campaigning, if they have not already done so.